agentzh/code2ebook/README.md

 Generate an HTML site from the source tree
 ------------------------------------------

+Before you begin, ensure you have installed all the [prerequisites](#prerequisites).

-The src2html.pl script can generate an HTML tree from the source tree that you specify, for example:
+The `src2html.pl` script can generate an HTML tree from the source tree that you specify, for example:

 ```bash
 export PATH=/path/to/src2kindle:$PATH